 Test Procedure

 The RTFO test procedure adheres to standard guidelines, including AASHTO T 240 and ASTM D 2872, ensuring that the process is consistent and reliable.
-The EN 12607-1 test requires heating the asphalt binder at elevated temperature of 163 °C (325 °F) for 75 minutes.
+The EN 12607-1 test requires heating the asphalt binder at an elevated temperature of 163 °C (325 °F) for 75 minutes.
 Alternatively, ASTM D2872 and AASHTO T240 require 85 minutes of heating.

 Parameters Measured